-- If the variable does not have bounds, set the value to zero. - If the variable is missing one bound, set the value to that of the existing bound.
+- If the variable does not have bounds, set the value to zero. - If the variable is missing one bound, set the value to that of the existing bound. - apply_to(model, kwds)

-16.5.10 Variable Zero Initializer
+16.7.10 Variable Zero Initializer

 class pyomo.contrib.preprocessing.plugins.init_vars.InitZero(kwds)